 Iedereen Leest collaborates with various organisations within and outside the field of literature for the implementation of its programmes and campaigns.
 Most of its partners work in culture, education, or welfare.
 At policy level, Iedereen Leest works in close consultation with government departments.
 The organisation also partners with cultural educational organisations, educational and training institutions, for the development of training and refresher courses.

 Through its academic network of universities and universities of applied sciences Iedereen Leest follows up on research and develops expertise in the fields of reading, nurturing lifelong readers and children’s literature.
 It is also a partner in training and lifelong learning initiatives set up by education partners and a member of various steering and advisory committees.

 Iedereen Leest is a member of the EU Read European network, a consortium of reading organisations that wants to exchange knowledge and develop new strategies for establishing lifelong reader engagement.

 Iedereen Leest is also a member of IBBY, the International Board on Books for Young People.
 This international network of organisations strives to bring books and children together.
 IBBY wants every child to have access to books.
 The network was founded in 1953 and now has national sections in 80 countries.
-Belgium has two, namely IBBY-Vlaanderen and IBBY-Belgique francophone.
+The Belgian section has two branches, namely IBBY-Vlaanderen and IBBY-Belgique francophone.

 As the coordinator of Boekstart in Flanders, Iedereen Leest also participates in the Global Network for Early Years Bookgifting, a network of early childhood programmes providing free books and reading guidance to promote shared reading.